openshift/enhancements/enhancements/kube-apiserver/audit-policy.md

 ### Risks and Mitigations

-- going beyond the proposed profiles, e.g. by filtering of API groups, user agents or namespaces, yields the risk that the defined semantics do not map to the future [upstream dynamic audit](https://github.com/kubernetes/enhancements/blob/f1a799d5f4658ed29797c1fb9ceb7a4d0f538e93/keps/sig-auth/0014-dynamic-audit-configuration.md)
-  API types.
-In the file-based API of kube-apiserver, which implements powerful, but controversial rule behaviour, this kind filters are possible, but it also turned out as the biggest blocker for moving it towards the dynamic variant as part of the Kubernetes REST API.
-We cannot and must not follow this failure as it is big risk to the maintainability and future feasibility of this OpenShift API.

 ## Design Details

 The profile defined in the `APIServer` singleton instance named `cluster` will be translated into